A Complete Guide to Hard Hat Safety: The Evolution of Head Protection

 HARD HATS TODAY

 Brain bucket technology has certainly come a long way over the last century.
 Because hard hats are required on many jobsites, manufacturers are more cognizant than ever of the need to make them comfortable, customizable and well-balanced.
-Workers now have more choices than ever with options like ventilated hard hats, lightweight carbon fiber hard hats, hard hat LED light headlamps, and slots for hard hat accessories like hard hat face shields, hard hat hearing protection, hard hat chin straps and more.
+Workers now have more choices than ever with options like ventilated hard hats, lightweight carbon fiber hard hats, and slots for hard hat accessories like hard hat lights, face shields, hard hat hearing protection, hard hat chin straps and more.

 Check out our Bump Cap vs. Hard Hat post for more info on the options you and your workers have for jobsite head protection.
 And as always, make sure to share the knowledge with crew and colleagues!
 Because, let’s face it – it’s a hard knock life out there.